-This article may contain affiliate links; there's a possibility I could earn income when you click through one of these links and sign up for an account, make a purchase, etc. This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.
+Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

-Fidelity lowered its online trading fees for stocks and ETFs to $4.95, down from $7.95.
+Fidelity lowered its online trading fees for stocks and ETFs to $0.00, down from $4.95.
 Here is a link to the firm’s schedule of commissions and trading fees.

 With several changes happening in a short time frame, I’ve realized that I need to encourage investors to check the latest on the pricing at each online brokerage and investment advisory firm before investing.

 Have you noticed lots of pricing changes?
 Do they benefit you?